 In August 2022, the U.S. Food and Drug Administration ("FDA") notified us that our ELiPSE-1 clinical trial may proceed to assess CNTY-101 in patients with relapsed or refractory CD19 positive B-cell malignancies.
-The phase 1 trial, ELiPSE-1, is ongoing in patients with relapsed or refractory CD19-positive B-cell malignancies.
-In December 2023, we announced preliminary clinical data from seven patients treated at the two lowest dose levels in the trial.
-In June 2024, we presented encouraging interim efficacy and safety data and recently completed dose escalation of schedule A (single dose per cycle) and schedule B (3 doses per cycle), and is currently enrolling patients in the dose confirmation portion.
+The Phase 1 trial, ELiPSE-1, is ongoing in patients with relapsed or refractory CD19-positive B-cell malignancies.
+In December 2023, we announced preliminary clinical data from seven participants treated at the two lowest dose levels in the trial.
+In June 2024, we presented encouraging interim efficacy and safety data for 12 safety evaluable and 10 efficacy evaluable participants.
+We have evaluated dose escalation of CNTY-101 at schedule A (single dose per cycle) up to Dose Level 4 (3 billion cells) and schedule B (3 doses per cycle) up to Dose Level 3 (1 billion cells).
+As of the data snapshot October 15, 2024, eight additional participants have been treated with CNTY-101 for a total of 20 participants evaluable for safety and 19 for preliminary efficacy.